yjkogan/discordbot-of-resistbot/README.md

 ## Overview

-This repo contains a flask about for forwarding messages we get via the websocket handler to rapid pro, and vice versa
+This repo contains a NodeJS about for receiving DMs on Discord via websocket, passing them to RapidPro, and then acting as a middle-person, forwarding messages back and forth.

 ## Getting started